forklady42/forklady42.github.com/_posts/2012-12-28-apply-to-hacker-school.md

 cheerful teasing about emacs vs. vim, and friends showing off their projects.
 (And of course, I'll especially miss the first table of Room 620.)

-Go email your partner, sister, friend, who would benefit from Hacker School.
+Go email your partner, sister, or friend who would benefit from Hacker School.
 Tell her to apply.
 Don't let her pass this opportunity by.